Dhruva-INN904/Admin_Dashboard_React/README.md

 Bootstrap Dashbord by implementing it on React Js

 # Admin Dashboard

 A React-based admin dashboard application designed to provide a comprehensive overview of various metrics and data visualization.

+# Output
+Result is discussed in the output.pdf

 ## Table of Contents